sith-lab/amulet/artifact_evaluation/README.md

 if you want to try testing with a smaller number of programs first.

 For 50 parallel instances, this table will take around ~22 hours to generate.
+(Tested on an AMD EPYC 7713 @ 3.72GHz) For 100 parallel instances, this table will take around ~76 hours to generate.
 (Tested on an AMD EPYC 7713 @ 3.72GHz)

 ## Table 5: Results of testing defenses with AMuLeT-Opt